 How can you make money living on the road?

 This is not a simple question to answer because there are endlessly possible answers.
-Your answer will be particular to you.
+Everyone wants the easy answer for how to live the van life, but your answer will be particular to you.
 I admittedly don’t have the answers, but I do have some insight on the topic since I support myself as a digital nomad working remotely on the road.

 Here is a video with my in-depth work history and my specific path, in case it can bring value to you.
 Below you’ll find links to a variety of resources and websites that can help guide you towards finding a remote career you can do while living on the road.

 Tips and Advice for Future Digital Nomads